 Partners.
 Programs.
 Progress.

-We serve as a food-sourcing and distribution center for 30 counties in Colorado, including the entire Western Slope, as well as a portion of Gunnison County, and all of Wyoming.
+We serve as a food-sourcing and distribution center for 32 counties in Colorado, as well as a portion of Gunnison County, and all of Wyoming.
 As the largest hunger-relief organization in the region, we are proud to be able to make our donations go further through partnerships and programs with expansive reach, high-level coordination, and local impact.

 Hunger Relief Partners

 We team up with over 800 Hunger Relief Partners across the region to get food to those who need it most.
 Partners include food pantries, nonprofits, and other hunger-relief organizations deeply committed to providing support to the most vulnerable individuals in their communities.
 By partnering with these organizations, we are able to combine the efficiency of scale with the effectiveness and engagement of a local agency.